Department’s curriculum encompasses:

 - to provide the community at large with access to excellent works and exhibitions whose experimental and pedagogical nature stimulates intellectual debate.

 To make our programs affordable, they are subsidized by contributions from individuals, companies, and foundations that believe, as we do, in the importance of education as a means to generate Latin American art with greater commitment to contemporary forms of knowledge, debate, and experimentation.

 The Art Department is funded on an ongoing basis by the Instituto Torcuato Di Tella and the Fundación Torcuato Di Tella; it has also received support from the Foundation for Arts Iniciatives (USA), the Fundación arteBA and Ernesto Catena Vineyards.

-On three different occasions, the Art Department’s programs have been declared activities of interest by Mecenazgo Cultural, a project of the Buenos Aires city government that selects cultural initiatives for tax-deductible contributions from corporate donors.
+On many different occasions, the Art Department’s programs have been declared activities of interest by Mecenazgo Cultural, a project of the Buenos Aires city government that selects cultural initiatives for tax-deductible contributions from corporate donors.